abelsj60/my-site/app/data/the-story/story-chapter-two.md

 The gold lamp sat on his bedside table.
 It glowed slightly purple.
 "What does that mean," he asked, hoping for a sign.

-None came.
-It was just a lamp.
+The lamp's purple glow seemed to brighten for a moment.
+But nothing else happend and the boy decided he was wrong.

 So he got on with life.
 He studied, became a lawyer, and then a journalist.
 He wrote about media, technology, and venture capital for Forbes and others.

-No matter what he did, he kept the lamp nearby.
-The boy loved its mystery.
+No matter what he did, the boy kept the lamp nearby.
+He loved its mystery.

 "Why do you get brighter when I tell stories," he'd wonder aloud sometimes.

-Best he didn't know.
+But, the lamp never answered.
+It was, after all, just a lamp.
+And, anyway, it's best not to know.

 Adventure demands the unknown.

-Thus, there was nothing holding him back the day he met a software developer and began to build two Web platforms.
+So, there was nothing holding the boy back when he met a software developer.
+Fast friends, the two soon began building two software platforms for the Web.

-One ran interactive video networks, the other, remote software demos, smooth like silk.
-He pitched them tirelessly.
+One ran interactive video networks, the other, remote software demos, smooth as silk.
+The boy pitched them tirelessly in many different ways.

-But neither took, and he tired of the tale.
-As he did, the golden lamp's purple glow grew dim.
-Then he stretched one night, knocking it beneath its table, dark.
+But neither took, and he wearied of the tale.

+As he did, the lamp's purple glow grew dim.
+One night, while stretching, the boy knocked the lamp beneath its table, dark.